-How does an e-procurement software fit into the procurement cycle?
+How does a Procure-to-Pay software fit into the procurement process?

-An e-procurement software like PurchaseControl helps streamline virtually every stage in the procurement process.
+An e-procurement software like PurchaseControl helps streamline virtually every stage in the procurement cycle.

 Automated vendor catalogues make searching for vendors (stage 2) far easier than scouring the web for hours on end.
 Purchasers are automatically linked to all vendors that have been selected previously company-wide.
 This helps maintain consistency across the purchasing company’s locations, as well as ensure you are getting the best bang for your buck.

 Purchase requisitions can be generated, delivered, and approved all in one place (stage 3).
 The same goes for purchase orders and invoices (stages 4 and 5).
 Storing this information in one central location makes communication easier and faster between all parties.